RedStoneMango/ttEdit/README.md

 > Ravensburger isn’t involved with or responsible for this app.
 > Use it at your own risk — I can’t take any responsibility if something goes wrong with your Tiptoi® pen, files, or other stuff while using it.

-## Features
+## ✨ Features

-- User-friendly interface for TTTool commands
+- User-friendly interface for TTTool
+- Write scripts using a block-based drag-and-drop interface
+- Define interactive parts on images using a visual editor
-- Load, inspect, and edit `.gme` files
+- Automatic rendering of images with OID codes and `.gme` files
-- Manage sounds, scripts, and other assets visually
-- Cross-platform support (depending on your environment)
+- Cross-platform support

-## Installation
+## 📦 Installation
 ###  Installing The App

 _[Coming soon]_

-## Installing The tttool
+### Installing The TTTool

 This app needs **TTTool** to be installed and available in your **PATH**, so it can run the `tttool` command.

 Look at [this file](InstallingTttool.md) to learn how to do this on your system.

-## Requirements
+## 💻 Requirements

 - A working installation of [TTTool](https://github.com/entropia/tip-toi-reveng/) (see [here](InstallingTttool.md))
 - (Optional) Tiptoi® pen and files for testing

-## License
+## 📄 License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.